jd4vid/jd4vid/README.md

 ## 📁 Repositories to Explore

-Check out my pinned repositories below for hands-on examples of how I build pipelines, deploy AI, and manage data workflows in production.
+Check out my pinned repositories below for hands-on examples of what I've been working on lately!